jayeshchoudhari/HMHP/grouped-wuv/syntheticExpts/readme.md

-# Readme for synthetic experiments:
+# Synthetic Data Generation

 The code for generating the (semi-)synthetic data is in file named "generateSemiSyntheticData_usingDists.py".

 The input files required for the code are:

 - User-User Influence file
 - user-topic distributions
 - topic-topic distributions
 - topic-word distributions
 - user base rates

 The code outputs events file and documents file.
 Each line of events file describes an event with 5 space separated values as follows: